 Regular review should also extend to the more specific area of disbursements.
 Reviewing vendors to certify that the committee or person is legitimate helps further safeguard the PAC’s assets.

-Documentation of the controls and how they are being followed
+order now Documentation of the controls and how they are being followed

 Documenting both what the PAC’s controls are, as well as how they are being followed, serves two purposes.
 First, it ensures that the PAC is held accountable for following its own internal controls.
 And secondly, it sets a tone of accountability in the organization.